 Home Equity: Almost every month I talk about our efforts to reduce debt as part of our investing hierarchy.
 In fact, this is an ongoing debate throughout the personal finance blogosphere.
-I will finally share my outlook and our ‘debt vs. invest’ plan in an upcoming post, so stay tuned.
+Here’s my take on this topic.

 Last month, I promised that I would include a new chart or graph each month as a visual representation of some aspect of our journey.
 So here’s a pie chart!
 This is a breakdown of our net worth distribution as of the halfway point of 2018.